 I definitely helped the image smear.
 I ended with a somewhat blurry mess.

-I would have had a much smoother image if I had printed on adhesive paper and then cut the stencil out.
+I would have had a much smoother image if I had printed on adhesive paper so the stencil sticks and then cut the stencil out.
 This would have greatly helped the smudging and overall blurriness of the image.

-I had not learned my lesson in regards to too much etching cream.
+I had not learned my lesson in regards to too much etching cream, yet.

 It did look much better on the inside.